omeryonev/max_Lb_TDY2018/README.md

 **How to use:**

-input the values E, i_y and F_y to get the max L_b length
+1. Input the values E, i_y and F_y to get the max L_b length

+2. In order to get the output in report format, select File/Save and Export Notebook As../HTML_NoInput

+3. Open the HTML file and save as as pdf.